 When faced with the threat of foreclosure, the thought of losing your home may have you paralyzed.
 You may be desperately searching for solutions.
 One of the most frequently asked questions attorneys hear is, “Can I keep my house if I file bankruptcy?”
 Filing for bankruptcy may seem like the easiest solution to help you keep your home.
 Attorney Mike Hall has over 30 years of experience in bankruptcy law in the state of Georgia.
-He uses that experience to serve clients in South Georgia, and has offices in Statesboro, Georgia and Springfield, Georgia.
+He uses that experience to serve clients in Georgia, and has offices in Statesboro, Georgia and Springfield, Georgia.
 Here he addresses the real issue facing those who are concerned about foreclosure.

 “You can always keep your house upon filing bankruptcy.
 The real issue, then, after the bankruptcy is filed, is whether you can pay for the house.
 The bankruptcy does not allow you to change the necessary terms of the mortgage.
 It allows you to catch up the payments.”